Jianbin-Tan/Functional-Singular-Value-Decompostion/README.md

 # Functional Singular Value Decomposition (FSVD)

-This repository contains the data and code scripts for the paper "Functional Singular Value Decomposition" by Jianbin Tan and Anru Zhang.
+This repository contains the data and code scripts for the paper "Functional Singular Value Decomposition" by Jianbin Tan, Pixu Shi, and Anru R. Zhang.

 ## 1. Data